lvgl/lv_platformio/README.md

 **Important!** `native` build (emulator with SDL2 drivers) was tested in linux only!
 But you still can build MCU targets.
-If anyone interested to improve other OS support (Windows, macOS) - PR welcome.
+If anyone interested to improve other OS support (Windows) - PR welcome.

 ### Install Visual Studio Code